 assisted reproductive technologies (ART): The new forms of fertility treatment incorporate many methods of sperm retrieval and preparation.
 Once the sperm have been processed to ensure optimal fertilizing potential, they are used in a variety of procedures that aid the process of conception.
 These procedures include artificial insemination (AI), in vitro fertilization (IVF), and sperm microinjection techniques.

 behavioral techniques: Different methods to help “retrain” the bladder and get rid of the urgency to urinate. (see biofeedback, bladder training, electrical stimulation, habit training, pelvic muscle exercises, prompted voiding).

 brachytherapy: Involves the placement of tiny radioactive pellets into the Prostate gland.
 By utilizing ultrasound to place the seed pellets, damage to surrounding tissues is minimized.
-Approximately 13,500-16,000 rads of radiation energy is delivered directly to the Prostate.
+Approximately 13,500-16,000 rads of radiation energy are delivered directly to the Prostate.
 This procedure is performed on an outpatient basis.
-It is a one time procedure with very effective results.
+It is a one-time procedure with very effective results.
 The 10-year follow-up outcome data parallels that of Radical Prostatectomy.

 chancre: A hard, syphilitic primary ulcer, the first sign of syphilis, appearing approx. 2 to 3 weeks after infection.
 The ulcer begins as a painless lesion or papule that ulcerates.
 Occurs generally singly, but sometimes may be multiple.